AI creates new levels for Doom

 Two neural networks - one known as the generator and one as the discriminator - were pitted against each other, with the first attempting to trick the second.

-The researchers used data from 1,000 officially created Doom levels and 9,000 levels created by the wider gaming community in order to teach the AI.
+The researchers used data from 1,000 levels created by the wider gaming community, which had been chosen from a larger selection of 9,000, in order to teach the AI.

 They generated a set of images from each level to show the AI the walkable area, walls, floor height, objects and room segmentation.
 They also fed it information that described the level, including size, length of the perimeter and number of rooms.